kadengriffith/MWP-Automatic-Solver/README.md

 ---

 This repo is the home to an automatic solver for math word problems using the 2017 Transformer model.
-This research was conducted at the University of Colorado Colorado Springs by Kaden Griffith and Jugal Kalita over the Summer in 2019.
-This research was a part of an undergraduate program through the National Science Foundation.
+This research was conducted at the University of Colorado Colorado Springs by Kaden Griffith and Jugal Kalita in 2019-2020.
+This research was a part of an undergraduate program through the National Science Foundation and grant research done through our university.
 This Transformer arrangement translates a word problem into a useable expression.
-We did not provide comprehensive code to solve the output, but you can use our _EquationConverter_ class to solve infix expressions via the sympy package.
+We did not provide comprehensive code to solve the output.
 Our best model surpassed state-of-the-art, receiving an average of 86.7% accuracy among all test sets.

 This version supports some features that were not used in the publication, mostly because they were not done at the time!
+This repo will soon be updated to use new approaches.

 ## Quickstart Guide